 This is performed in conjunction with geotechnical investigations.
 It is executed by taking samples of underground water, performing a visual examination, and smell to check for preliminary pollution.
 The water sample should be further analysed to determine the presence of hazardous materials.
 It should be noted that underground water if contaminated, can be harmful to drilling personnel and also affect the drilling mud.

 Layout drawings showing the entire drilling site, facilities utilised for drilling activities at the exit point should be prepared.
 The layout in minimum should include areas reserved for:

-Access road to site and drilling locations
+The access road to site and drilling locations

 Dry material storage such as Bentonite

 The site should be planned such that there is no or minimal interruption to drilling activities.
 The available space is planned such that lifting equipment (crane) can position between the drill pipe stacking area and the drill rig.
 It is essential to minimise crane travel after picking up a drill pipe.
 The crane should be able to swing and position the drill pipe on the rig.

 The layout area required to execute HDD varies depending on the drilling rig size, which is a function of the pipeline size.
 However, an area of 70m by 70m has been proven to be sufficient.

 Drilled path design shall take into consideration all identified obstacles, geotechnical survey reports.
 The drilled path for water bodies is more complicated compared to other obstacles (features).
 Drilled path design for river crossings shall take into consideration